microsoft/fhir-proxy/docs/configuration.md

     _Note: You will need to login as a user in a FHIR Administrative role to perform the assignment_

-5. Your done the principal user is now connected in role to the FHIR resource.
+5. You're done.
+The principal user is now connected in a role to the FHIR resource.

 ## Consent Opt-Out Filter